WillThorntonCodes/PowerShell/README.md

 ## RunSSISPackage.ps1
 Reason: Workgroup wanted an SSRS report to run and send a notification when the report was not null.
 SSRS does not have a way to do this internally.
 I placed the query into an SSIS package that outputs the returned data into a CSV.
 This script runs the SSIS package and checks the CSV for data if not null, it sends an email to the manager with the CSV attachment.
 NOTE: The query in the report I wrote this for only returns data if it is present at a given timeframe.
 Normally, data clears within 30 mins so the report will not send all that often.

+## Split-Files.ps1
+Reason: System has a limit on how many rows each file must have prior to transmission.
+I created this script to scan all files in the Staging folder and check how many lines are in each file.
+If it is below the limit it will go to the Inbox for transmission.
+If it is passed the limit it will split the file into smaller files then moved to the Inbox.